CashierHQ/cashier/README.md

 The link user can use the link in following steps:

--   tap on link to open the transaction page.
+-   Tap on link to open the transaction page.
 -   Pick a wallet to transact with.
 -   Execute the transaction.